PAGE UNDER

 For this our final costume together.
 We are making a version loosely based on Ariel's pink dress.
 But... we are going to "glam it up a bit".

-All videos for making the complete costume can be found in our "video tutorials" link (to follow)
+All videos for making the complete costume can be found in our "video tutorials" link, which are added as each stage is completed.

 Please note, that we do not make costumes to order or to hire.
 These are one off costumes designed for Tracy.